 The Saguenay – Lac-Saint-Jean region is an important hub for our aluminium business, responsible for close to half of our global aluminium production.
-Our operations in the area include an alumina refinery, four wholly owned smelters, six hydropower plants, our Arvida Research and Development Centre (ARDC), the Aluminium Operational Centre, a rail network and one port.
+Our operations in the area include an alumina refinery, five wholly owned smelters, six hydropower plants, our Arvida Research and Development Centre (ARDC), the Aluminium Operational Centre, a rail network and one port.

 Our refinery and smelters are some of the most technologically advanced in the world, and are powered entirely by clean, renewable hydropower.
 With a daily spend of more than C$1 million per day to maintain and increase the competitiveness of our business, we are also the largest private investor in the region.

 Innovation & investment in Saguenay – Lac-Saint-Jean